DhaanuI/Doctor_Appointment_Booking_Application/README.md

 # Pococare_assignment

-A Doctor's Appointment Booking System -lets you register and Login and be able to view Doctors, book appointments, view/reschedule and also delete appointments.
+## A Doctor's Appointment Booking System -lets you register and Login and be able to view Doctors, book appointments, view/reschedule and also delete appointments.

-PS: As backend deployed using Render, there is more than an expected delay, apologies for the inconveniene!
+### PS: As the backend deployed using Render, there is more than an expected delay, apologies for the inconvenience!

-## <-- scroll down last to see a few Doctors/Patients Dummy data -->
+ ### <-- scroll down last to see a few Doctors/Patients' Dummy data -->

-Features Implemented:
+### Features Implemented:
 * Authentication - JWT-based token
+* Register/Login
 * Logout using blacklist
-* Register/Login
 * Book Appointment POST
 * Edit Appointment PATCH
 * Delete Appointment DELETE
+* Start Video call instantly with the Doctors available
-* Nodemailer feature to let other user know the video call link**
+* Nodemailer feature to let other user know the video call link via email

 ## Tech Stacks used:
 [![My Skills](https://skillicons.dev/icons?i=js,nodejs,express,mongodb,html,css)](https://skillicons.dev)